drsagher/MVIT/Courses/Readme.md

 ## M100 Connecting the Dots

-MVC-143 Microsoft Office Essentials for Web Developers MVC-144 Secrets of Programming with Math and Logic MVC-107 Prompt Engineering and LLMs
-MVC-15 Introduction to JavaScript Programming
-MVC-10 Digital Literacy and Online Professional Skills

 [MVC-143 Microsoft Office Essentials for Web Developers](OMCDEV/Readme.md)

 [MVC-144 Secrets of Programming with Math and Logic](SPML/Readme.md)